 A career member of the Senior Foreign Service, Nina Maria Fite has spent more than 30 years focusing on trade, environmental issues, and post-conflict economic development.
 Her assignments include serving as the Deputy Economic Counselor in Kabul, Afghanistan and as the Political/Economic Section Chief in Luanda, Angola.

 Ambassador Fite has worked on regional and bilateral environment, science and health issues while based in Budapest, Hungary and in the State Department’s Bureau of Oceans, Environment and Science.
 While on assignment with the U.S. Trade Representative’s Office, she negotiated the environmental chapters of the Dominican accession to the Central American-Dominican Republic Free Trade Agreement and the U.S.-Panamanian Free Trade Agreement.
 She also served in Lisbon, Portugal and Kingston, Jamaica.
 Ambassador Fite has received numerous awards throughout her diplomatic career, including the 2019 Charles E. Cobb, Jr. Award for Initiative and Success in Trade Development.

-A native Pennsylvanian, Ambassador Fite completed a Bachelor of Architecture at Carnegie-Mellon University and holds a Master’s in International Management from Thunderbird –The American Graduate School of International Management and a Master’s of Science in National Resource Strategy (Distinguished Graduate) at the National Defense University’s Eisenhower School in June 2011.
-She speaks Portuguese, French, Hungarian and Spanish.
+A native Pennsylvanian, Ambassador Fite completed a Bachelor of Architecture at Carnegie-Mellon University and holds a Master’s in International Management from Thunderbird –The American Graduate School of International Management and a Master of Science in National Resource Strategy at the National Defense University’s Eisenhower School.
+Ambassador Fite speaks Portuguese, French, Hungarian and Spanish.